 Some families choose to provide flowers for the bimah during the Bar/Bat Mitzvah Shabbat service.
 An arrangement may be placed in front of the Reading Table and/or in front of the Rabbi’s lectern.
 Flowers may also be placed in stands at the far ends of the bema, outside of the Torah holders.
 Temple Beth-El can provide names of florists who are familiar with this procedure.
 Flowers must be in place prior to the beginning of Shabbat.

 A video of the Bar/Bat Mitzvah service is available.
 A stationery camera is installed in the sanctuary for this purpose.
 There is a small fee for video taping.
-If you would like a video, please contact Bob Greenberg at least one week prior to the Bar/Bat Mitzvah.
+If you would like a video, please let the staff know during the planning process.

 Honors and Aliyot